swiss-seismological-service/scrtdd/README.md

 ## 1. Multi-event relocation

-In this section we will explain how to relocate a set of existing events in offline mode: no interaction with the running system or database will take place.
-The relocated events will be stored in plain text files, so that they can be used externally to SeisComP or they can be stored back in the SeisComP datatabase if required.
+The multi-event relocation consists of two steps: first we select the candidate origins and then we use `scrtdd` to relocated those.
+For the latter we need to configure a `scrtdd` profile where the relocation options are stored and then run the command line option `--reloc-catalog`.
+That's it.

-The multi-evet relocation consists in providing the input events to scrtdd, configure the clustering, cross-correlation and solver options and that's it.
-The configuration is an easy task since the default options should already provide sensible solutions, then the user can start experimenting.
-The input events involved in the relocation might come from differnt sources: a SeisComP database, either in the same machine or a remote one, they can be in a xml file (in this case the inventory is required too), or they can be in a `scrtdd` specific format (a csv file triplet discussed next).
+The output will be another catalog containing the relocated origins.
+The configuration is an easy task since the default options should already provide sensible solutions.
+The input events  might come from differnt sources: a SeisComP database (local or remote), a xml file, or a `scrtdd` specific format (station.csv,event.csv,phase.csv triplet, explained later).

+In multi-event mode there is no interaction neither with the running SeisComP modules nor with database (except for reading the inventory).
+It is a safe operation and allow for easy experimenting.
+The relocated events will be stored in plain text files, so that they can be analysed  externally to SeisComP, but they can also be stored back into the database.
+That is optional.

+`scrtdd` supports also the standard options (`--inventory-db inventory.xml --config-db config.xml`) that allows to read the station inventory from plain files, making the database optional.

-### 1.1 Dumping the candidate events to files
+### 1.1 Preparing the candidate events

-The multi-event relocation involves two steps: first we select the existing candidate origins and then we use `scrtdd` to relocated those.
-The selection of the origins is a user decision but what is important is that those origins exist in the SeisComP database and that we keep notes of their ID since `scrtdd` will use the ID to fetch all necessary information.

-Once the candidate origins have been selected, we write their ids to a csv file with a mandatory column named `seiscompId`:
+Here we'll explain the `scrtdd` specific format for the candidate events, for the SeisComP XML format please refer to the official SeisComP  documentation of `scxmldump`, a very convenient tool for dumping events to XML file.

+The first option to provide an event set to `scrtdd` is to generate a file containing the origing IDs of the events we want to relocate. `scrtdd` will use the IDs to fetch all necessary information from the databse (a local one, or even a database in another machine).

-E.g. *file myCatalog.csv*
+E.g. *file myCatalog.csv* (a mandatory column named `seiscompId` is required, but others might be present too).

 ```
 seiscompId